 This section provides information on how to apply to the Setnor School of Music's graduate programs and financial awards available.

-Syracuse University is composed of 11 schools and colleges, many of which are nationally ranked.
-New students join a dynamic group of approximately 150 graduate students in SU:VPA, with an additional 6,000+ graduate students representing 130+ countries in the rest of the University.
+Syracuse University is composed of 13 schools and colleges, many of which are nationally ranked.
+New students join a dynamic group of approximately 200 graduate students in VPA.
+A quarter of the University's 6,000 graduate students come from countries outside of the United States.

 The city of Syracuse, New York, is a dynamic community with distinctive neighborhoods, year-round festivals, destination shopping, and active art, music, sports, and social scenes.